1. Tax Agency and Social Security

 • 12% of the sale price in products from agricultural and forestry holdings.

 • 10.5% of the sale price in livestock or fishery products.

 – To whom it applies: to those performing transactions (delivery of goods or rendering of services) to other European Union member states.

-– It’s necessary to have Tax Identification Number-VAT: It is obtained by requesting activation in the Intra-Community operators’ registry with form 036.
-It’s basically NIF preceded by the letters “ES”.
+– It’s necessary to have Tax Identification Number-VAT: You can obtain it by requesting it in the Intra-Community operators’ Registry with form 036.
+It’s the NIF preceded by the letters “ES”.

 – Form: 349.